hybridgroup/taskmapper-zendesk/README.md

     projects = zendesk.projects(['your_repo1']) # You must use your projects identifier project = zendesk.project('your_repo') # Also use project identifier in here

-Note: Zendesk dosen't support a projects which means this is a ticketmaster place holder object, you will always get the same project name as follows: 'accountname-project'.
+Note: Zendesk dosen't support a projects which means this is a taskmapper place holder object, you will always get the same project name as follows: 'accountname-project'.

 ## Finding Tickets